-- Make it clear when posting information or comments on social networking sites that any personal views expressed do not represent those of Ashington Town Council. - Inform your manager immediately if you have acted inappropriately when using social media, even if the mistake has since been resolved. - Report to your manager any instances where you believe another employee has posted inappropriate or offensive comments on social networking sites.
+- Make it clear when posting information or comments on social networking sites that any personal views expressed do not represent those of Ashington Town Council. - Inform your manager immediately if you have acted inappropriately when using social media, even if the mistake has since been resolved. - Report to your manager any instances where you believe another employee has posted inappropriate or offensive comments on social networking sites. - Maintain professionalism in all online interactions, including on social networking sites, to uphold the Council's reputation. - Be aware that inappropriate online behaviour, including posting derogatory, defamatory, discriminatory, or offensive comments, can have serious consequences, including disciplinary action. - Understand that the Council may monitor internet use to ensure compliance with this Code and the Council's Social Media and Email Policy.
+Any misuse of the internet or social media that brings the Council into disrepute will be addressed in accordance with Council policies

-- Post information on social networking sites which is confidential to the Council, its suppliers, customers, or contractors. - Post entries on social networking sites about work colleagues, customers or any other person linked to the Council which are derogatory, defamatory, discriminatory, or offensive in any way or which could bring the Council into disrepute.
+- Post information on social networking sites which is confidential to the Council, its suppliers, customers, or contractors. - Post entries on social networking sites about work colleagues, customers or any other person linked to the Council which are derogatory, defamatory, discriminatory, or offensive in any way or which could bring the Council into disrepute. - Post any content online that could harm the reputation of the Council, its employees, or its stakeholders. - Engage in online behaviour that violates the Council's standards of conduct, including harassment, bullying, or discrimination.